Technion-WeBWorK/xblock-webwork/install-docs/setup-devstack-named-release-with-webwork-xblock.md

 ## Install and configure a local installation of the WeBWorK standalone renderer

-This step is somewhat independed of the prior 2 steps, and could be done in parallel to them, so long as the additional network load will not interfere with the other installation steps.
+This step is somewhat independent of the prior 2 steps, and could be done in parallel to them, so long as the additional network load will not interfere with the other installation steps.

 ### Installation: